dempe/blog/resources/posts/how-i-built-this-site.md

 + It can handle Markdown conversion via [3rd party libraries](https://parsedown.org/).
 + It has a built-in web server (`php -S addr:port`).

-The only things PHP doesn't have are themes (I want to use my own CSS anyway 🤷🏻‍♂️) and a build command.[^2] Building's not a problem, either.
-I can use a simple `wget` incantation to pull down a static version of my site from the local server (see the section, "Building and Deployment").
+The only things PHP doesn't have are themes (I want to use my own CSS (via [Tailwind](https://tailwindcss.com/)) anyway 🤷🏻‍♂️) and a build command.[^2] Building's not a problem, either.
+I can use a simple `wget` incantation to pull down a static version of my site from the local server (see the section, "[Building and Deployment](#building-and-deployment)").

 PHP (via [Laravel](https://laravel.com/)) it is.